Biologic Mechanisms of Early Exercise After Intracerebral Hemorrhage (BEACH)

 Time Frame: Day 1 of study

 The global mental health status subscale of the Promis scale will be used to measure pre-morbid mental health status.
 A 5-point Likert scale is used to score each of the four items.
-The scores for each item are summed as a raw score and are converted to T scores using a standardized table with higher T scores indicating better mental health status.
+The scores for each item are summed as a raw score and are converted to T scores using a standardized table with higher T scores indicating better physical health status.
+An average t score representing the population is 50.
+Ten points is equal to 1 standard deviation, thus a score of 60 means that one is one standard deviation better than the general population.

 Day 1 of study

-Functional status as assessed by the Modified Rankin Score
+Functional Status as Assessed by the Modified Rankin Score (mRS)

-Functional status as assessed by the Modified Rankin Score
+Change in the Functional Status as Assessed by the Modified Rankin Score

 The MRCS will be used to measure muscle strength over time.
 The instrument is a 60 point scale indicating muscle strength in 6 muscle groups.
 Three muscle groups each on the right and left upper extremities and three each in the right and left lower extremities.
 Each muscle group is scored from 0-5 out of a possible 5 points.
 A composite score with a maximum of 60 is produced, 30 points can be achieved for each side of the body.

-On transfer from the ICU or discharge from the hospital, whichever comes first, assessed up to 60 days
+Study days 1, 3, 7, On transfer from the ICU or discharge from the hospital, whichever comes first, assessed up to 60 days, 30-day follow-up visit

-Time Frame: On transfer from the ICU or discharge from the hospital, whichever comes first, assessed up to 60 days
+Time Frame: On transfer from the ICU or discharge from the hospital, whichever comes first, assessed up to 60 days, 30-day follow-up visit

 The Barthel index will be used to measure a participant's ability to perform activities of daily living in detail.
-The instrument is a 10-item scale with a maximum of 100 points.
+The instrument is a 10-item scale with a range of 0 -100 points.
 Higher scores indicate higher levels of function.

-On transfer from the ICU or discharge from the hospital, whichever comes first, assessed up to 60 days
+On transfer from the ICU or discharge from the hospital, whichever comes first, assessed up to 60 days, 30-day follow-up visit

 Time Frame: During the 30-day follow up visit